-These benefits of preschool are supported by a daily preschool schedule that takes into account children's developmental needs, from proper nutrition to motor skills.
+This benefit of preschool is supported by a daily preschool schedule that considers children's developmental needs, from proper nutrition to motor skills.

-Regimenting a day at preschool is all about balance: quiet time and play, flexibility and routine, structured lessons and free choice.
-While it may take you a while to find the formula that works for you and your group, the basic elements of a preschool daily schedule will remain the same.
+A day at preschool is all about balance: quiet time and play, flexibility and routine, and structured lessons and free choice.
+While finding the formula that works for you and your group may take a while, the basic elements of a daily preschool schedule will remain the same.

-This article will cover the components of an effective preschool schedule and give you ideas on how to best manage day-to-day preschool activities.
-If you're looking for preschool daily schedule templates, head to the bottom of the article where you'll find sample full-day and half-day schedules.
+This article will cover the components of an effective preschool schedule and give ideas on managing day-to-day preschool activities.
+If you're looking for preschool daily schedule templates, head to the bottom of the article, where you'll find sample full-day and half-day schedules.

 Establish preschool schedule basics

 The main objective of a daily preschool schedule is to structure the best environment for early childhood development.
-Since preschoolers can't self-regulate the same way older children can, your careful planning empowers their growth.
-A positive preschool experience is essential to optimal early childhood development, and this growth plays out daily in accordance to how well teachers plan for and engage with children.
+Since preschoolers can't self-regulate the same way older children can, your careful planning enables their growth.
+A positive preschool experience is essential to optimal early childhood development, and this growth plays out daily according to how well teachers plan and engage with children.

-No matter how you choose to schedule your time, what activities you engage in day-to-day, or what resources your center has, your preschool daily schedule should include the following:
+No matter how you choose to schedule your time, the activities you engage in each day, or what resources your center has, your daily schedule should include the following:

-- Physical activity—regular time and space to move around outside is widely regarded as a staple for any preschool schedule, and is important for developing motor skills
+- Physical activity—regular time and space to move around outside is widely regarded as a staple for any preschool schedule and is essential for developing motor skills.

-Incorporating all these elements into your daily schedule is not just necessary for promoting early childhood development, it is often regulated by law.
-Check your state regulations to see what they require and ensure that your plans are in line with standards.
+Incorporating all these elements into your daily schedule is necessary for promoting early childhood development and is often regulated by law.
+Check your state’s regulations to see their requirements and ensure that your plans align with standards.

 Use flexibility to your advantage

-Although routine is the bedrock of a preschool daily schedule, flexibility is an ace up your sleeve.
-Early on, let your timetable be a little fluid as all of your children settle into a new session.
-Preschool is a time for growth and exploration that will manifest in different ways for each child, so from one class to the next, you may face a whole different set of challenges.
+Flexibility is an important part of your daily schedule.
+Early on, let your timetable be flexible as all of your children settle into a new schedule.
+Preschool is a time for growth and exploration that will manifest differently for each child, so you may face different challenges from one class to the next.

-For example, one group of children might experience a relatively smooth drop-off, while another may need more time to get prepared for the day.
+For example, one group of children might experience a relatively smooth drop-off, while another may need more time to prepare for the day.
 Maybe your last group was hungry long before snack time, and your next group isn't hungry during snack time at all.
-There's no way to know this ahead of time, but being flexible the first weeks of school can curb staff frustrations about moving through planned daily activities.
+There's no way to know this ahead of time, but flexibility during the first weeks of school can curb staff frustrations about moving through planned daily activities.

 Another way to build malleability into your daily routine is to implement guided choice time, especially if you have a group of mixed ages and abilities.
 This will ensure that children are exploring and have “independent” time to socialize, take a break, or try something new at their own pace.